 Chemical & Biomolecular Engineering

 Civil & Environmental Engineering

 Who Is Eligible?

 Juniors and seniors from all majors who have at least a 3.0 GPA are eligible to apply.
-This means applicants should plan to graduate in fall 2014, spring 2015, fall 2015, or spring 2016.
-Current sophomores who will be juniors in fall 2014 are eligible.
+This means applicants should plan to graduate in spring 2015, fall 2015, spring 2016, or fall 2015.
+Current sophomores who will be juniors in spring 2015 are eligible.
 Applicants must have earned at least 60 credits by the beginning of the mentorship period, and must enroll in and maintain a minimum of 12 hours in the semester of the award unless they are students graduating that semester.
 Only University of Houston students are eligible to apply.